-Vitamin C has positioned itself into the skincare all-star team.
+Vitamin C has positioned itself onto the skincare all-star team.
 The antioxidant is well rounded and will equally impress with its strengths (and limited weaknesses).
-With a growing demand — Pinterest saves for vitamin C serum were up 3379 percent at the end of 2017 — the skincare product is overflowing the beauty market.
-In fact, consumer research suggests the Cosmetic Antioxidants Market will grow from $109 million in 2017 to $150.9 million by 2023.
+With a growing demand — Pinterest saves for vitamin C serum were up 3,379 percent at the end of 2017 — the skincare product is overflowing the beauty market.
+In fact, consumer research suggests the cosmetic antioxidants market will grow from $109 million in 2017 to $150.9 million by 2023.

 But, why, when the ingredient has been around since Dr. Albert von Szent-Györgyi Nagyrápolt won the Nobel Prize for his discovery of the link between scurvy and vitamin C deficiency in 1937, is everyone flocking to this ingredient now?